martinbogo/meshbbs/docs/development/WEBUI_DESIGN.md

 The dashboard addresses needs that text commands cannot efficiently handle:

+1. **BBS User Management** - View all users, edit roles, ban/unban in bulk vs one-by-one commands
+2. **Message Board Overview** - See all topics and messages, statistics, and trends at a glance
-1. **Scale Management** - Edit 50 NPCs at once vs one-by-one with `@NPC EDIT`
+3. **Scale Management** - Edit 50 NPCs at once vs one-by-one with `@NPC EDIT` (when TinyMUSH enabled)
-2. **Visual Feedback** - See world map connections, dialogue trees, quest chains
-3. **Analytics** - Charts for player progression, achievement unlocks, system health
+4. **Visual Feedback** - Charts for user activity, message volume, achievement unlocks
-4. **Easier Onboarding** - GUI lowers barrier for new world builders
+5. **Easier Onboarding** - GUI lowers barrier for new administrators
-5. **Offline Editing** - Work on content without mesh network connection
+6. **Offline Editing** - Work on content without mesh network connection

 ### Why Keep `@` Commands?